vskarinov/neon-tests/docs/how_to_run.md

 Use manual run of Basic tests pipeline with stand option - "mainnet".

+An approximate cost of one run is ~200 NEONs and ~0.125 SOL.

 ## Useful options

 - --network - which network uses for run tests (from file envs.json)